 This makes me wonder why more surgeons have not attempted person to person scalp hair to scalp hair transplants?
-In one of my past posts where I briefly mentioned person to person hair transplants, one commentator suggested that you could never get another living person to donate his/her hair to you.
+In one of my pasts post on transplants and immunosuppressants, one commentator suggested that you could never get another living person to donate his or her hair to you.
 I think that is absolutely incorrect.
-If I had a very full thick head of hair and someone offered me say $100,000 to donate 20 percent of my scalp hair, I would be more than happy to do it (especially if the hair is taken from the back).
-If it were a good friend or family member, I would probably do it for free.
+If I had a very full thick head of hair and someone offered me say $100,000 to donate 20 percent of my scalp hair, I would be more than happy to do so.
+If it were a family member, I would do it for free.

-Going back to the above article, it seems like Dr. Jahoda transferred dermal sheath cells rather than actual hair, even though full hairs were extracted from Dr. Jahoda’s scalp prior to extraction of the dermal sheath cells from them via the use of a powerful microscope.
-Dr. Jahoda holds a patent on this procedure, and I might contact him to see what came of it.
-He did have some doubts about the hair cycling normally or not after one round of shedding was over.
+Going back to the above article, it seems like Dr. Jahoda transferred dermal sheath cells rather than actual hair.
+However, the full hairs were extracted from Dr. Jahoda’s scalp prior to extraction of the dermal sheath cells from them via the use of a powerful microscope.
+Dr. Jahoda holds a patent on this procedure.
+The doctor did have some doubts about normal hair cycling feasibility after one round of shedding was over.

-Although I was excited by this new finding on my part after re-reading the summary of the Jahoda experiment, considering that it all happened in 1999, I think there must be some sound explanation behind person to person transplants never taking off.
+I was excited by my finding after re-reading the summary of the Jahoda experiment.
+Nevertheless, considering that it all happened in 1999, I think there must be some sound explanation behind person to person transplants never taking off.

-I nevertheless did some more googling on this, and came across an interesting comment from 2009 that is pasted below.
-Usually I do not like to quote comments from internet based forum members, but this one from Marion Landan on the regrowhair site seems somewhat legitimate and sincere to me:
+I did some more googling on this, and came across an interesting comment from 2009 that is pasted below.
+Usually, I do not like to quote comments from internet based forum members.
+However, this one from Marion Landan on the regrowhair site seems somewhat legitimate and sincere to me:

 Why would this have been made illegal?
 Were there serious side effects involved?

-Also interesting: if you get someone else’s bone marrow, you can also get their scalp hair.
+- Also interesting from 2001: if you get someone else’s bone marrow, you can also get their scalp hair.

-Also interesting: from 2007, the famous facial transplant surgeon Maria Siemionow thinks it will soon be possible to transplant an entire scalp from a dead person to a live one, and it might just require a limited time on immunosupressants.
-Half of Dr. Siemionow’s prediction came true in 2015 (see next sentence below).
+- And from 2007, the famous facial transplant surgeon Dr. Maria Siemionow thinks that: it will soon be possible to transplant an entire scalp from a dead person to a live one.
+Moreover, it might just require a limited time on immunosuppressants.

-Finally, it seems like there are certain commonalities between donor and recipient that might increase the likelihood of survival of organs and tissues after a transplant.
+Finally, it seems like certain commonalities between donor and recipient might increase the likelihood of survival of organs and tissues after a transplant.
 These can include blood type, certain common genes and more.
-Transplant survival rates with or without anti-rejection medication will continue to improve as researchers uncover more details regarding such issues.
+Transplant survival rates with or without anti-rejection medication will continue to improve as researchers uncover more such details.